 SIGN UP BONUSES:

-AMEX: 40K bonus points after you spend $3,000 on purchases (in the first 3 months from account opening) Note infrequently happens but there are 100K bonus offers.
+AMEX: 40K bonus points after you spend $3,000 on purchases (in the first 3 months from account opening) Note infrequently happens but there have been 100K bonus offers.
 Redeem points directly through AMEX Membership Rewards®.
 Or you can transfer points to certain airline and hotel loyalty programs.

 Chase: 100K bonus points after you spend $4,000 on purchases (in the first 3 months from account opening) Note deadlines above!
 Get 50% more value when you redeem your points for travel i.e. airfares or hotels through Chase Ultimate Rewards.
 For example, 100,000 points are worth $1,500 toward travel.
 Or you can 1:1 point transfer to certain airline and hotel loyalty programs.